gabriellegall/twitch_bi/README.md

 Since DuckDB supports Python models, the entire pipeline can be tested leveraging DBT tests.
 For instance, a DBT test `assert_incremental_load.sql` has been developed to ensure that all files are consistently integrated incrementally throughout the pipeline.

 ## Orchestration
-In the PoC, the pipeline was orchestrated in the VPS using a hourly cron job:
+In the PoC, the pipeline was orchestrated in the VPS using an hourly cron job:
 ```
 0 * * * * /usr/bin/docker pull gabriellegall/twitch-bi:latest && /usr/bin/docker run --rm -v /root/twitch_bi/data:/app/data -e HEALTHCHECK_URL=https://hc-ping.com/xxx -e CLIENT_ID=xxx -e CLIENT_SECRET=xxx gabriellegall/twitch-bi:latest
 ```

 ## Full reload
-While DBT models run fast on incremental loads, the single-node processing of DuckDB can create bottlenecks when a full-refresh is necessary (e.g. rule update on historical data, new fields calculated, etc.).
+While DBT models run fast on incremental loads, the single-node processing of DuckDB can create bottlenecks when a full-refresh is necessary (e.g. rule updates on historical data, new fields calculated, etc.).
 To avoid memory limits, the `run.py` file contains the scenario 'dbt_iterative_reload' which can be managed via the `--scenario` argument and the start/end dates `--start_date` and `--end_date`.
 The script will sequentially execute DBT run for each individual day in the time range.

 ## Performance
-The project was deployed on a Hertzner VPS for 2 weeks and fetched approximately 200K records every 1H.
-The project was running on a 4GB Ubuntu machine without any performance issue.
+The project was deployed on a Hetzner VPS for 2 weeks and fetched approximately 200K records every 1H.
+The project was running on a machine with 4GB of RAM running Ubuntu without any performance issues.
 A full reload using `run.py` was also performed successfully.